federicobobbio/federicobobbio.github.io/_pages/about.md

-I am currently focusing my interests at the intersection of Matching Theory, Mathematical Programming and Computational Complexity.
+I am currently focusing my interests at the intersection of Matching Theory, Mathematical Optimization and Computational Complexity.